Hot Wheels Unleashed: Marketing and release

-The game was officially announced on February 25, 2021.
-The game released on September 30, 2021 for Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X and Series S. Milestone also had plans to support the game extensively with downloadable content upon launch.
+The game was officially announced in February 2021.
+The game was released on September 30 the same year for Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X and Series S. Milestone also had plans to support the game extensively with downloadable content upon launch.
 A version for Amazon Luna was made available on July 21, 2022.
-On September 29, 2022, a Game of the Year edition containing all of the downloadable content was released for all available platforms alongside Stadia.
+A Game of the Year edition containing all of the downloadable content was released for all available platforms alongside Stadia on September 29 the same year.
+A special edition was released on September 30, 2021.
+This special edition included the digital Street Beasts pack, a special livery for the well known Bone Shaker car, and a steel case for the game.

 Reception

-According to review aggregator Metacritic, the PC and PlayStation 5 versions received "generally favorable" reviews, while the Nintendo Switch, PlayStation 4 and Xbox Series X versions received "mixed or average" reviews.
+According to review aggregator Metacritic, the PlayStation 5 and Windows versions received "generally favorable" reviews, while the Nintendo Switch, PlayStation 4, and Xbox Series X/S versions received "mixed or average" reviews.

 Awards and accolades

-Hot Wheels Unleashed was nominated for Best Sports/Racing Game at The Game Awards 2021.
+Hot Wheels Unleashed was nominated for Best Sports/Racing Game at The Game Awards 2021, as well as Racing Game of the Year at the 25th Annual D.I.C.E.
+Awards.

 Sales

 Hot Wheels Unleashed was the fourth best selling title in United Kingdom behind FIFA 22, Mario Kart 8 Deluxe and Sonic Colors: Ultimate.

-On December 20, 2021, Milestone announced that the game has sold 1 million copies, becoming the fastest-selling title ever for the publisher.
+As of December 2021, the game has sold 1 million copies, becoming the fastest-selling title ever for the publisher.
+As of April 2023, the game has sold over 2 million copies and has amassed 8 million players across all platforms.

+Sequel

+A sequel, Hot Wheels Unleashed 2: Turbocharged, was released for Microsoft Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X and Series S on October 19, 2023.